Dixit-s-lab/Phase-II-prediction/README.md

 # 4. Usage
 After installing all the software and dependencies along with updating the path in the .bashrc file follow these steps to perform SOS Prediction on test molecule.
-1. Keep the single molecule in the sdf format inside the SOS_predictor directory e.g., dopamine.sdf.
+1. Place a single molecule in the SDF format inside the SOS_predictor directory, for example, dopamine.sdf.
+Ensure that this molecule contains at least one OH group; otherwise, the tool will not provide any predictions.
-2. Open the SOS_single_ligand.py in gedit or vim text editor, and change the SOS-Predictor directory path in line 22 and save this file.
-3. Execute the following command to run SOS Predictor:
+2. Execute the following command to run SOS Predictor:
-4. python SOS_single_ligand.py
+3. python SOS_single_ligand.py
-5. The tool will generate a Results directory inside the SOS-Predictor which contains the SOS prediction results molecule name, atom no, class prediction, and site prediction in csv format.
+4. The tool will generate a Results directory inside the SOS-Predictor which contains the SOS prediction results Ligand, AtomNo, Substrate/Non-substrate, and Site_of_sulphonation in csv format.
+The same results will also display on the terminal.

 # 5. License
 SOS_predictor is available under the Creative Commons license and is free for academic research groups working in a degree-granting university/institute.
 Any work/report/thesis/research-article/review-article resulting from the use of SOS_predictor should properly cite the software and publication associated with the same.
 For commercial usage of SOS Predictor, please contact us at vaibhavadixit@gmail.com or vaibhav@niperguwahati.in